lulienne/lulienne/README.md

 🌐 Passionate about pushing the boundaries of AI technology and delivering innovative solutions.

-🎓 Master's degrees in Applied Computer Science and Business Informatics specializing in software architecture, machine learning, and Natural Language Processing.
+🎓 Master's degrees in Practical Computer Science and Business Informatics specializing in software architecture, machine learning, and Natural Language Processing.

 ### Experience